geckoboard/sql-dataset/README.md

 ### 2. Create a config file

 SQL-Datasets works by reading all of the information it needs from a YAML file.
 We've prepared an [example one](docs/example.yml) for you so you can get started quickly.
+The fields are fairly self-explanatory, but you can learn more about them below.

 #### geckoboard_api_key